 What sort of topics are covered in our group gatherings?
 Topics include: Discerning my calling, faith and work, the art of neighboring, contextualizing the Gospel for a city, navigating relationships, investing in a local church, what the Bible says about race and justice, a theology of place, & more.

 Who/what is funding citypath?
-Citypath is a part of the Embark Network Cru City and is led by Andrew and Jeanette White.
+Citypath is a part of the Embark Network of Cru City and is led by Andrew and Jeanette White.
 It is entirely funded by like-minded individuals, churches, and organizations.

 Andrew and Jeanette White